project-gemmi/gemmi/docs/mol.rst

 Apart from the naming, the biggest difference between libraries is how the disorder is presented.
 The main options are:

-* group together atoms from the same conformer (e.g. cctbx.iotbx)
+* group together atoms from the same conformer

-* group together alternative locations of the same atom (e.g. BioPython)
+* group together alternative locations of the same atom (cctbx.iotbx has residue-groups and atom-groups)

 * leave it to the user (e.g. mmdb and clipper).